fvera002/rshell/README.md

 * Output does not line up exactly as it should when running `ls` in a folder with many files.

 * The order in which files are displayed is not matching GNU's implementation when files have similar names, such as `ls.cpp` and `ls2.cpp`.

+####Bugs HW2: rshell piping.
+* Chaining multiple output redirections with input redirection does not match behavior that UNIX bash does.
+Further explanation about this is found above on the overview.